laravel/docs/pennant.md

 ### `Illuminate\Pennant\Events\DynamicallyDefiningFeature`

 This event is dispatched whenever a class based feature is being dynamically checked for the first time during a request.

-- helpers
-    - global
-    - blade

-- bulk updates
-    - purge

-- customising an objects scope
-- default scope

-- eager loading + loadMissing

-- attaching feature to objects (this should be improved)
- $user->feature('foo')->active();

-- using the array driver for lottery based features.
-- using the array driver for package features

-- array driver for testing
-- custom drivers